Army Fire Brigade

 The Army Fire Station was built in 1906 complete with stabling for three horses.
 It was manned by soldiers from various units stationed in Bordon acting as firemen, and horses and drivers were provided by the Army Service Corps.

-Horse drawn fire engine
+Army fire station with horse drawn fire engine

 In 1920 the Brigade changed from horse drawn vehicles to motor transport, when the famous Thorneycroft fire engines were introduced and the Army continued to provide the firemen.
 During this period a section of Royal Military Police occupied a part of the fire station, and in the early days of World War II, this portion was used by the Officer in Charge of the Barracks.